ignadv1986/NGS-From-Bench-to-Bioinformatics/01. NGS Foundations & Pre-processing/sequencing_QC.md

 - **Adapter Content**

 Especifically detects the presence of adapters.
 It should be 0, or otherwise trimming is required.

+## Trimming

+As mentioned above, some sequences, such as **adapters, low quality bases, and poly-N tails** can affect downstream mapping and therefore need to be removed.
+This process is called trimming, and it can be achieved with different tools.
+The usual strategy is to run and initial round of fastQC to check the raw state of the run, followed by fastp to remove adapters and other non-desired elements and adding a QC report.
+It is good practice to run the cleaned data again through fastQC to see how the quality has improved.
+When more customization is needed, **cutadapt** is the preferred option, since it supports more complex trimming rules.
+This would be the case for small RNA-seq experiments and/or when variable length adapters were used.
+Usually, trimming adapters is enough; the aligner (like BWA or STAR, see below) can handle a few low-quality bases at the ends.